Manny Trillo: Career statistics

-In a seventeen-year major league career, Trillo played in 1,780 games, accumulating 1,562 hits in 5,950 at bats for a .263 career batting average along with 61 home runs and 571 runs batted in.
+In a seventeen-year major league career, Trillo played in 1,780 games, accumulating 1,562 hits in 5,950 at bats for a .263 career batting average along with 61 home runs,571 runs batted in and a .316 on-base percentage.
 He ended his career with a .981 fielding percentage.
 A four-time All-Star, Trillo was a three-time Gold Glove winner and a two-time Silver Slugger Award winner.
 He led National League second basemen four times in assists, three times in range factor and twice in putouts.

+Venezuelan professional baseball

+Like many Venezuelan baseball players of his era, Trillo returned to Venezuela during the off-season to play in the Venezuelan Professional Baseball League.
+As a member of the Leones del Caracas, he won the Venezuelan League's Rookie of the Year award in the 1971-1972 winter season.
+In the 1972-1973 season, he played a large role in helping the Leones win the league championship and advance to the 1973 Caribbean Series where they eventually lost to the Tigres del Licey from the Dominican Republic.
+In the 1979-1980 season, Trillo hit .306 in 30 games to help Caracas to win its third title in eight seasons.
+In the 1980 Caribbean Series held in Santo Domingo, Dominican Republic, Caracas would tie for second place with the Vaqueros de Bayamón of the Puerto Rican League as the Tigres del Licey were the champions.

+Trillo was involved in a salary dispute with the Leones during the 1980-1981 season which led to him being traded to the Águilas del Zulia in one of the most impactful trades in Venezuelan professional baseball history.
+Trillo became a team leader for the Águilas, helping the team win reach the league playoff finals in 1981 and 1982.
+He was also a liaison between the Chicago Cubs and the Águilas in Venezuela, helping the Cubs develop prospects in winter baseball.
+Trillo was a member of the Águilas team that won the 1984 Caribbean Series in San Juan, Puerto Rico.
+He played his final season in the Venezuelan League as the player–manager for the Águilas during the 1987-1988 winter season.
+In 1988 Trillo became a full-time coach for the Águilas.

+Awards & honors

 In 2007, Trillo was inducted into the Venezuelan Baseball Hall of Fame and Museum.

 In 1983, he was named to the Philadelphia Phillies Centennial Team as its second baseman.
 In 2020, he was selected for enshrinement on the Philadelphia Baseball Wall of Fame.